mModule/iYT/README.md

 ### Credits
 - The Android Community and everyone who has helped me learn through the years.
-- John Wu for Magisk.
+- John Wu and team for all things Magisk.
 - Vanced.
 - ReVanced.
 - Everyone that has contributed to YouTube modifications.<br>